TimoCodez/timocodes-website/src/content/blog/tech-resource-directory.md

 author: "TimoCodes"
 twitterHandle: "@timocodes"
 image: "/images/tech-resource-directory.jpg"
-description: "Learn how I built a comprehensive directory of free and affordable resources for developers of all levels."
+description: "Learn how I am building a comprehensive directory of free and affordable resources for developers of all levels."
 ---

 # Launching the Ultimate Developer Resource Directory

 Building a directory of tech resources for developers at all levels has been a goal of mine for a long time.
 With so many tools, tutorials, and platforms out there, it can be overwhelming to know where to start.
 I was once there, lost in the shiny object hunt for the next best resource so in order for you to avoid the same struggle.
 Because of that I wanted to create a curated collection that anyone can rely on, whether they’re just starting out or looking to level up their skills.
+You can find it on the navigation or just click <a href="https://timocodes.com/resources/" target="_blank">here!</a>

 ## Why a Tech Resource Directory?